European Union (EU) Sustainable Finance TaxonomyJimena Mendez

 Under the Sustainable Finance Disclosure Regulations (SFDR), starting in March 2021, all investment funds available to European investors are required to declare how central sustainability is to their investment process.

 The SFDR regulation classifies financial products in three categories, as specified by Articles 6, 8, and 9.
 Article 6 regulates products with limited ESG integration.
 Article 8 is for funds with some sustainability focus and Article 9 is for funds where sustainability is a central part of the product.

-Nuclear power plants: Nuclear power plants can be labeled green until 2045 as long as they manage their radioactive waste safely and switch to “accident-tolerant fuels” beginning in 2025 (if those fuels are available).
+Nuclear power plants: Nuclear power plants can be labeled green until 2045 as long as they manage their radioactive waste safely, switch to “accident-tolerant fuels” beginning in 2025 (if those fuels are available).
 The detailed plans on the final storage of nuclear waste can be postponed until 2050.
-Experts and environmentalists alike criticise this part of the regulation as they question the sustainability of nuclear energy and as it is unclear what will happen with the current and future nuclear waste.
+Experts and environmentalists alike criticize this part of the regulation as they question the sustainability of nuclear energy and as it is unclear what will happen with the current and future nuclear waste.

 What does this mean for the climate-conscious retail investor?